 Step 1: Mix the dry ingredients

-Kick things off by preheating the oven to 375° F. Then, in a large bowl, combine flour, brown sugar, baking powder, baking soda and salt.
-Whisk the dry ingredients together so that they’re evenly distributed.
+In a large bowl, combine flour, brown sugar, baking powder, baking soda and salt.
+Whisk the dry ingredients together so they’re evenly distributed.

 Step 2: Cut in the butter